 Who Protects Me from Violence? is a new publication from UNICEF that focuses on the prevention of domestic violence against children in Sweden.
-Bedow worked with UNICEF to bring to life the real and often day to day traumas of children in violent domestic situations, and bring to light preventative measures, through words, images and layout.
+Bedow worked with UNICEF to bring to life the real and often day to day traumas of children in violent domestic situations, and bring to light preventative measures through words, images and layout.
 The publication is 210×297 mm, features 72 pages and was printed as an edition of 3,000.

 Illustrations are the most immediate tool employed here, but there are also a number of other smart details.
 These include an interesting typographical discourse in size and weighting.
 There is the small, fine and neutral followed by the large, bold and colourful.
-A visual volume is employed to great effect.
+A visual volume is used to great effect.
 Type and layout give words something of an editorial and journalistic quality, an austerity and authority, and functions to moderate the pace of the reader.

 Watercolour illustrations are haunting.
 They take on the guise of an illustrated storybook, yet colour and content are quick to take something that should be cheerful and fantastical and make it dark and grounded in reality.
 The approach serves to provoke a quick and visceral reaction, with an often ominous quality to many of these, preludes to something disturbing.
 In places, the inanimate take on a sad and discarded quality.